 Cartersville man receives major martial arts distinction

-“It takes a long time and an amount of dedication that a majority of the people, especially in today’s society, just can’t commit to,” said the owner and master instructor of Choi Kwang Do (CKD) Martial Art and Self-Defense, located at 1239 Joe Frank Harris Parkway in Cartersville.
+“It takes a long time and an amount of dedication that a majority of the people, especially in today’s society, just can’t commit to,” said the owner and master instructor of Cartersville Martial Art & Self Defense (Formally Choi Kwang Do), located at 181 Kingston Hwy NW in Cartersville.
 “I’ve been doing this for about 18 years, dedicated solely to that.”

 Wilson, his wife and several of his students traveled to England late last month to participate in an international seminar conducted by Kwang Jo Choi, the founder of the Choi Kwang Do discipline.